 The Counselor Education Department faculty believes that student participation as a client in individual counseling can be both a personal and professional growth experience.
-Counseling services are available through the Winona State University Counseling Center or through individuals and/or organizations providing confidential counseling services in the Winona, Lacrosse, and Rochester areas.
+Counseling services are available through the Winona State University Counseling Center who provides appointments on both Winona and Rochester campuses, or through counseling organizations providing confidential counseling services in the region.

 NOTE: Personal counseling with a qualified professional counselor may at times be required by department faculty before a student may continue their program of study.
 Commencement of counseling or recommendations for additional counseling may be a stipulation or condition for final admission to the Counselor Education Department.
 If department faculty believe (at any time during a student's program of study) that significant life issues are impeding a student's progress, the student may be required to seek professional counseling services from a qualified professional counselor outside of the Counselor Education Department.
-Continuation in the Counselor Education Department may be contingent on a student's satisfactory resolution of personal life issues.
+Continuation in the Counselor Education Department on a student's satisfactory resolution of personal life issues.